JJ/hoborg/text/text.md

 hear mine?
 OK, Duke, I owe you.
 So here it goes.

 This story starts in Mobile, a rough and tumble border town of the United All Races People's Republic of Florida.
 That's a pretty long name for a place that starts at Pascagoula and and goes no further than Brunswick, if only our people  have their way.
 Which they will, I have no doubt as a loyal citizen of the Republic.
 Every dawning day brings new brothers to our new republic, brothers of all races, creeds and dispositions.

-It was early winter and it was still sunny and mild; I was there, taking a walk in the docks, minding my own business, which was precisely what I was looking for at that early moment of the day, looking for a hire, somebody who needed a quick mind and a strong pair of arms.
-I was dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
+It was early winter and it was still sunny and mild; I was there, taking a walk in the docks, minding my own business, which was precisely what I was looking for at that early moment of the day.
+I was looking for a hire, somebody who needed a quick mind and a strong pair of arms, and dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
 What was it?
 January?
 December?
 Can't tell.
 Even less so now that all months have changed their names to something that does not have gods or umpirators or unpopular names.
 That means that people no longer know the month they are in.
 Not that most of them had ever cared, anyways.
+Not that I have a grudge with that, either.
+It's all for the greater good of the Republic, ain't it?

-So, it was warm and these two dandy types came up to me from the sea shore, maybe from a ship, dressed to the nines and sweating as if they were going to melt right there.
+So, it was mild going on warm and these two dandy types came up to me from the sea shore, maybe from a ship, dressed to the nines and sweating as if they were going to melt right there.
 Sticking out as a sore thumb, if you ask me, no way to walk in the docks crying "Mug